hpi-schul-cloud/nuxt-client/docs/1-Tutorials/WritingTests/ScreenshotTests.md

 [[toc]]

-We use screenshot tests to ensure that we do not accitently break components visually.
+We use screenshot tests to ensure that we do not accidently break components visually.

 ::: warning Challenges